JuliaGeometry/DelaunayTriangulation.jl/docs/src/tutorials/convex.md

 @benchmark triangulate($points)
 ````

-For the smaller example that we started above, `triangulate_convex` is also
+For the smaller example that we started with above, `triangulate_convex` is also
 faster, although not by much (≈15.10 μs versus ≈10.7 μs).
 ## Just the code
 An uncommented version of this example is given below.